camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview.md

 - [REST connector](rest.md) - Make a request to a REST API and use the response in the next steps of your process.
 - [SendGrid connector](sendgrid.md) - Quickly send emails from your BPMN processes.
 - [Slack connector](slack.md) - Send messages to channels or users in your [Slack](https://slack.com) workspace from your BPMN process.
+- [Google Drive connector](googledrive.md) - Create empty folders or documents from templates from your BPMN process.

 In addition to this section on connectors, we recommend reviewing [connector Secrets](../../../console/manage-clusters/manage-secrets.md).